RwandAir Flight 205: Aircraft

+The aircraft involved was a Canadair CRJ100ER, registered as 5Y-JLD with serial number 7197.
+It was made by the Bombardier Aviation Company in 1997 and was delivered to JetLink Express in June 2007.
+In its 12 years of service, it had logged 17140 airframe hours in 17025 takeoff and landing cycles.
+It was also equipped with two General Electric CF34-3A1 engines.

+Crew

+In command of Flight 205 was a 37-year-old male captain who logged 11478 total airframe hours, 1110 of which were logged on the CRJ100.
+His co-pilot was a 27-year-old female who logged 1558 airframe hours, including 533 on the CRJ100.

 Accident

-The flight took off from Kigali International Airport, shortly after which the pilots informed air traffic control that the Left Thrust lever had become jammed at the Takeoff Power setting.
-The pilots did not utilize the Thrust Lever Jammed Abnormal Checklist Procedure and instead immediately returned to the airport with the Right Thrust Lever (which was adjustable) at idle, landing shortly after 11:30am.
-The aircraft stopped short of the VIP Terminal Building, but lurched forward as the chocks were being put in place; the aircraft then crashed into the VIP terminal.
+The flight took off from Kigali International Airport, shortly after which the pilots informed air traffic control that the left thrust lever had become jammed at the Takeoff Power setting.
+The pilots did not utilize the Thrust Lever Jammed Abnormal Checklist Procedure and instead immediately returned to the airport with the right thrust lever (which was adjustable) at idle, landing shortly after 11:30am.
+The aircraft stopped short of the VIP Terminal Building but lurched forward as the chocks were being put in place; the aircraft then crashed into the VIP terminal.
 A fire followed the accident but was put out.
 The co-pilot was eventually freed from the wreckage three hours after the crash.
 Of the 10 passengers and 5 crew, all survived the initial crash with injuries to 10 people on the aircraft and in the VIP terminal.
 One female passenger died shortly after arriving at a hospital.

 A RwandAir spokesperson said, "He landed safely on the runway and was guided by the marshals into the parking area.
 For some unexplained reason, the plane, from the parking spot, took off again at full power and ... took a right turn, unexplained, into the technical building."
 The METAR in force at the time of the accident was HRYR 121030Z VRB03KT 9999 BKN030 24/18 Q1018 NOSIG=.